sabbelasichon/typo3-rector/docs/best_practice_guide.md

 ## What to use for

 You can use typo3-rector in various ways:
-- checking existing code if there are left out segments of the last upgrade
+- checking existing code if there are left-out segments of the last upgrade
 - evaluate upgrades and see what parts of your custom setup will be updated automatically
 - partial execution of full core upgrades